cdefgah/whatsapp-jpeg-repair/README.md

 None of these options are mandatory.
 You can run the application without parameters, or set arbitrary set of parameters, default values will be applied for the rest.

 For users' convenience I've added script files `runme.bat` (for Windows) and `runme.sh` (for MacOS).
 These scripts launch the application with some parameters set to default values.
-Just edit these files, set the relevant properties, and/or add/remove properties you want, according to the instruction, save the script file and just run it.
+Just edit these files, change the relevant property values, and/or add/remove properties you want, according to the instruction, save the script file and just run it.

 MacOS users, before using `runme.sh` open terminal in the application folder.
 Here is how: https://apple.stackexchange.com/questions/11323/how-can-i-open-a-terminal-window-directly-from-my-current-finder-location